About the Peoria Area Chapter

 With the Sam Belfer Award, the Peoria chapter of the ACLU recognizes two medical students at the University of Illinois College of Medicine at Peoria who are committed to preserving reproductive choice –– a basic human right that is being effectively denied to huge numbers of women.

-It may surprise you to know medical schools across the country and around the world have inadequate curriculum in abortion training –– therefore effectively limiting women’s access to reproductive choice.
+It may surprise you to know medical schools across the country and around the world have inadequate curricula in abortion training –– therefore effectively limiting women’s access to reproductive choice.

 It won’t matter what the U.S. Supreme Court decides about Roe v.
 Wade –– if there are no healthcare providers trained in abortion, there will be no reproductive choice, says Lois Backus, executive director of the international organization Medical Students for Choice.